 - a.
-Provide the name and email address of the main point of contact for the Event. - b.
-Fill out the online event detail summary form. - c.
-List the requested funding amount. - d.
-Provide the name, title in the organization, and mailing address for the individual who would be the signatory on a potential funding contract. - e.
-Provide information on the Event's organizational structurepromoter/producer, community group, board, and logistics staff.
+Fill out the online summary form. - b.
+Provide the name and email address of the main point of contact for the Event. - c.
+NEW: Attach a copy of the general liability insurance required by the City to enter into a funding contract.
+The insured party must be identical to the contract's signatory and event's applicant/main organizer. - i.
+Example: Community Fun Group is organizing a free festival.
+Community Fun Group is the insured party.
+Community Fun Group staff fills out the online permit application. - d.
+List the requested funding amount. - e.
+Provide the name, title in the organization, and mailing address for the individual who would be the signatory on a potential funding contract. - f.
+Provide information on the Event's organizational structure- promoter/producer, community group, board, and logistics staff.